 Choose which Data Type/property editor to use, and add validation if needed.

 Give the property a name.
 The name will be shown to the editor to make it relevant and understandable.
 Notice the alias is automatically generated based on the name.
-We'll name this "Body Text
+We'll name this "Body Text".

 Clicking Select editor will open the Select editor dialog.
 Here, you can choose between all the available editors on the Create a new configuration tab.
 This will create a new configuration or already configured editors in the Available configurations tab.

-To make it easier to find what you need use the search field to filter by typing "Rich
+To make it easier to find what you need use the search field to filter by typing "Rich".
+Filtering will display configured properties first (under Available configurations) and all available editors under that.

 Select the Rich Text editor under Create new.
 This will let you configure the editor settings - the Rich Text editor for this property.

-Let's rename it to "Basic Rich Text editor
+Let's rename it to "Basic Rich Text editor" and only select the most necessary options.

 bold